emory-cs-infovis-master/bar-chart/README.md

 ```
 ![fig-10.PNG](fig-10.PNG)

 Let's go ahead and make one more change to really make the highest values stand out.
-We are going to apply a highlight to the top 10% of possible values, which means that our custom range is returning a value less than or equal to 25.5.
+We are going to apply a highlight to the top 10% of possible values of the color range, which means that our custom range is returning a value less than or equal to 25.5.
+Note that this is NOT the same thing as highlight the top 10% of data values.
 For these values, we want to put a conditional statement in that is giving a full, bright red fill.

 ```diff
 .attr("fill", function(d){